 Home to many of Brooklyn’s museums and boasting the influence of a strong Caribbean community, Crown Heights adds a dash of spice to Brooklyn’s varied mix of neighborhoods.
 Although Crown Heights merits its somewhat seedy, rough and tumble reputation, its wholesome and highly anticipated street carnivals cultivate sincere neighborliness.
-The neighborhood's small businesses continue to infuse its streets with vigor, and soon Crown Heights may escape its less-than-glamorous past.See places to stay Save this neighborhood
+The neighborhood's small businesses continue to infuse its streets with vigor, as Crown Heights sheds its less-than-glamorous past.See places to stay Save this neighborhood

 Crown Heights' Rich Architectural Landscape

 A [...] racially diverse neighborhood- comprised mainly of families, younger professionals, and artists- this area offers many conveniences such as markets and local shopping, cafes and a bevy of dining/eating options… In addition to the Brooklyn Museum & Children’s Museum, Botanical Gardens, and Prospect Park being within walking distance so are the popular sections of Park Slopes, Fort Green and Clinton Hills."

 Crown Heights doesn't seem to have the best reputation, but the neighborhood isn't completely unsafe - we met a number of really nice people while we were walking to the subway and everyone seems to know what's going on in the neighborhood."

 Airbnb works with local photographers to capture the spirit of neighborhoods all around the world.
 The photography on this page includes work by: